scottvr/pbngen/.github/ISSUE_TEMPLATE/bug_report.md

 <!--
   Please read the documentation to the end and try a few settings before opening an Issue.
-  If you’ve done that and pbnpy still mis-renders, fill out the fields below and attach:
+  If you’ve done that and pbngen still mis-renders, fill out the fields below and attach:
    1. The source image you ran.
    2. The exact command-line you used.